ATIX-AG/foreman_scc_manager/README.md

 | 1.16            | 3.5             | <= 1.3.0       |
 | 1.15            | 3.4             | ~> 1.1.0       |

+## Documentation
+The plugindocumentation can be found at https://docs.orcharhino.com/sources/management_ui/the_content_menu/suse_subscriptions.html.

 ## Contributing

 Fork and send a Pull Request.
 Thanks!